How do we know when we’re successful?

 Logically, I knew this.
 Hey, self, I thought with my smart brain, you don’t need much, here.
 Grab a decent frying pan and get out of here.

-Now wait a damn minute, here, chimed in my Idiot Lizard Brain, if you don’t have the best pans money can buy, who will ever fuck you?6
+Now wait a damn minute, here, chimed in my Idiot Lizard Brain, if you don’t have the best pans money can buy, who will ever love you?6

 I felt the damp sheen of fear sweat.
 Felt my lungs shrink and my heart thump and my mouth go dry.
 I set down the perfectly-fine frying pan I was holding and reached for one with a special copper core that was guaranteed to distribute heat more evenly or something.
 I imagined perfectly-cooked meals, the booming success of my imaginary dinner parties, the awed respect in my imaginary guests’ voices as they gasped, “My god — is that the skillet with the special copper core?”